Lukas Kesch

 This site and all my other personal projects run on my Ubuntu server in a datacenter in Germany.
 In the time of AWS, it is a great way to stay grounded in the basics.

-I am running: Nginx as a reverse proxy with Certbot for my side projects, MySQL as my go to database, Docker for my Next.js apps, WireGuard as my VPN with AdGuard as my DNS Server, and some cron scripts for backups, monitoring, and maintenance.
+I am running: Nginx as a reverse proxy with Certbot for my side projects, MySQL as my go to database, Docker for my Next.js apps, WireGuard as my VPN with AdGuard as my personal DNS Server, and some cron scripts for backups, monitoring, and maintenance.

 University